Ultimate Disney World Packing List Tips: What to Bring & Unique Ideas

-Our guide to pack for Walt Disney World includes a packing list of essentials, what to bring in your backpack for park days, and 50+ unique items that’ll help you save money, stay comfortable in Florida’s weather, and improve your vacation.
-(Updated January 23, 2023.)
+This guide covers what to pack for Walt Disney World, with a checkable packing list of essentials, smart stuff to bring in your backpack for park days, and 50+ unique products and clever gadgets that’ll improve your trip, helping keep you powered, stay cool & comfortable in Florida’s weather.

 The first part of this Disney packing list highlights the less-obvious items–things you never knew you needed.
 These are interesting and sometimes odd things we’ve learned about over the years, some of which have dramatically improved our experiences when traveling.
 We pack some of these when visiting Walt Disney World, Disneyland, Tokyo, Paris, and beyond.
 Consider including some of them in your luggage.